Maece97/EDPOA/README.md

 ## General Description

 Our system is a credit card transaction processing system that both processes transactions coming in and detects fraudulent transactions.
-It is composed from two major parts.
+It is composed of two major parts.
 The transaction workflow (blue) is responsible for rejecting or accepting the transaction based on "hard-coded" criteria.
-To be able to respond to the customer quickly, this process is time-sensitive.
+To respond to the customer quickly, this process is time-sensitive.
 The fraud detection workflow (green) does the actual fraud detection.
 This is done with the help of machine learning and happens "behind the scenes".
-Therefore it is not as time sensitive as it happends 'offline' and does not require a quick response to the user.
+Therefore it is not as time sensitive as it happens 'offline' and does not require a quick response from the user.
 Below you will find a basic system overview.

 ![System Overview - Diagram](doc/diagrams/System%20Overview.png)